Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Mark Wright)

-An interesting Nashville second-stringer who almost could've been another Mark Chesnutt or Joe Diffie, a honkytonker with a softened sound and an ability to amiably coast along on top of generic arrangements.
-The opening track, an uptempo neotrad honkytonker cowritten by Shawn Camp and Wayne Kemp, is a gleeful throwback to the days of simple-themed novelty songs ("Not Up To Feeling Down"), and while it's a little dopey, it's also pretty fun.
+An interesting Nashville second-stringer who almost could've been another Mark Chesnutt or Joe Diffie, a Georgia-born honkytonker with a softened sound and an ability to amiably coast along on top of generic arrangements.
+The opening track is an uptempo neotrad honkytonker cowritten by Shawn Camp and Wayne Kemp, a gleeful throwback to the days of simple-themed novelty songs ("Not Up To Feeling Down"), and while it's a little dopey, it's also pretty fun.
 Fairly quickly, though, things start to slide sideways as Holland bangs out some misguided slow, romantic numbers, stuff that he might not have the vocal chops to pulls off.
-He's good on the upbeat stuff, though, and the album's closer, "When I Come Back (I Wanna Be My Dog)" is a winner.
+He's good on the upbeat stuff, though, and the album's closer, "When I Come Back (I Wanna Be My Dog)" is a winner (and was a minor, back forty, success as a single).
 This album didn't go anywhere, but that song is worth remembering.

 Greg Holland "Exception To The Rule" (Elektra/Asylum Records, 1997)